la2050/archive/_projects/2016/stem-center-for-innovation-and-excellence-scie.md

 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Youth
   unemployment and underemployment"]
+project_proposal_impact:
+  - College matriculation rates
+  - District-wide graduation rates
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  STEM Center for Innovation and Excellence (SCIE) is a program that engages at-risk high school students in science, technology, engineering and mathematics (STEM) by having them create apps and technology based products that improve their community and/or create entrepreneurial opportunities.
+  Students work in teams to create prototypes of apps and products in a local maker space/starter garage setting at their school.
+project_areas:
+  - Central LA
+  - South LA
+  - LAUSD
 project_proposal_best_place: >-
   The goal of SCIE is to engage disadvantaged, and underrepresented Los Angeles area high school students in STEM and entrepreneurial opportunities.
 The